BabelFish0/rit-angle-23/README.md

 # rit-angle-23
 My [horrifically janky code](/optimization.py) for the last question of the 2023 MEI Ritangle competition - [see the question](/Final%20question%20%7C%20Ritangle.pdf).
+Full writeup [here](/writeup.md).

 [checker.py](/checker.py) is for calculating the detriment for the example in the question (and manually checking certain cases).